The Canvas Mission

 The Canvas Vision

-We envision a society in which all people are free to live authentically and have the tools for form safe, caring relationships.
+We envision a society in which all people are free to live authentically and have the tools to form safe, caring relationships.
 We believe that proactive education is key to combatting and ultimately ending transphobia, homophobia and sexual violence.

 Our Canvas Values